H2CO3/sdl2-sparkling/doc/SDL.md

 	Audio OpenAudioDevice(array spec [, string device_name])

 Handing a carefully crafted array `spec` (which is akin to SDL's AudioSpec) to this function will return you an Audio Device object.
+If you do not hand it the name of a device, SDL will request the most reasonable default.
 [Check Audio.md for more info](./Audio.md#audiospec).

 	array ListAudioDevices()

-Lists all of the available device names.
+Lists all of the available device names into an array.
 You can pick one and open it with `OpenAudioDevice()`.

 ### Extras